haxtheweb/edtechjoker/draft-outline.md

 ## Activity
 - Get your element code published to NPM
+- Get an account on npmjs.com and log into it
+- from your repo in a terminal run `npm publish` and step through any login steps required to make this work
+- in the end you should get something like https://www.npmjs.com/package/@lrnwebcomponents/meme-maker
 - Start a new repo and start implementing your code inside of it
 - End of class, turn in status check in into Canvas dropbox